-Congress passes the Mann Act, also known as the White Slave Traffic Act, which was ostensibly aimed at keeping innocent girls from being lured into prostitution, but really offered a way to make a crime out of many kinds of consensual sexual activity.
+Congress passes the Mann Act, which was ostensibly aimed at keeping young women from being lured into prostitution, but really offered a way to make a crime out of many kinds of consensual sexual activity.

-The outrage over “white slavery” began with a commission appointed in 1907 to investigate the problem of immigrant prostitutes.
+The outrage over sex work began with a commission appointed in 1907 to investigate the problem of immigrant prostitutes.
 Allegedly, women were brought to America for the purpose of being forced into sexual slavery; likewise, immigrant men were allegedly luring American girls into prostitution.

 The most famous prosecutions under the law were those of Charlie Chaplin in 1944 and Chuck Berry in 1959 and 1961, who took unmarried women across state lines for “immoral purposes.”
 Berry was convicted and spent two years in the prime of his musical career in jail.
 After Berry’s conviction, the Mann Act was enforced only sparingly, but it was never repealed.
 It was amended in 1978 and again in 1986; most notably, the 1986 amendments replaced the phrase "any other immoral purpose" with "any sexual activity for which any person can be charged with a criminal offense."